-This investigation will use a combination of historical document review, direct visual observation (e.g. opening manholes), video observation of major sewer piping, probes and/or test pits and includes investigation of Building 52 outfalls.
+This investigation will use a combination of historical document review, direct visual observation (e.g. opening manholes), and invert surveying.
+Video observation of major sewer piping and probes and/or test pits may be utilized based on results of visual inspections.
+Select Building 52 outfalls, as shown on Figure 2-5 within appendix 2, may be investigated using borings or test pits based on results of Appendix 3 investigations.
+Locations of utilities are shown on Figures 2-6 and 2-7 within Appendix 2.